EKIVANC/crawlersample/README.md

 **If I spend more time:**

--> I can focus the defects reported in SpotBugs
+-> I can focus the issues reported in SpotBugs

 -> I can implement the last bonus questions, by getting the content of JS files and comparing them.